beastaugh/stylish/README.md

 ---------------------

 *   Add a Border class to complement Background.
-*   Fundamental objects like percentages need their own classes rather than being dealt with in an ad-hoc manner by higher-level objects.
 *   Add a parser so CSS can be read as well as written.